wikibonsai/jekyll-garden/_entries/page-type.md

 metaphor::[[place]]

-Jekyll-WikiBonsai has some special [jekyll pages](https://jekyllrb.com/docs/pages/), which may be removed or added simply by removing or adding the corresponding markdown file in the `_pages/` directory.
+Jekyll-Garden has some special [jekyll pages](https://jekyllrb.com/docs/pages/), which may be removed or added simply by removing or adding the corresponding markdown file in the `_pages/` directory.
 Some pages also have their own [[config]]s.